Joseph Stefano

-Joseph William Stefano (May 5, 1922 – August 25, 2006) was an American screenwriter, known for adapting Robert Bloch's novel as the script for Alfred Hitchcock's film Psycho, and for being the producer and co-writer of the original The Outer Limits television series.
+Joseph William Stefano (May 5, 1922 – August 25, 2006) was an American filmmaker, known for adapting Robert Bloch's novel as the script for Alfred Hitchcock's film Psycho, and for being the producer and co-writer of the original The Outer Limits television series.

 Early years

 Stefano was born in Philadelphia, Pennsylvania to a father who was a tailor and a mother who made silk flowers.
 As a teenager, Stefano was so keen to become an actor that he dropped out of high school two weeks before graduation and traveled to New York City.
 In Manhattan he adopted the stage name Jerry Stevens.

 Stefano's initial career was as a composer of pop music in the 1940s, writing songs for Las Vegas showman Donn Arden.
 In possession of a large collection of sheet music, he once spent five hours challenging pianist Michael Feinstein on the titles of obscure Tin Pan Alley songs.